low122/Spotify-music-trend/README.md

 - Note!
 This dataset is taken from Kaggle by `NIDULA ELGIRIYEWITHANA`, top 1000 streamed Spotify songs on 2023.

 - This study analyzes the top 1000 streamed songs on Spotify to investigate whether the type of artist—solo (1), duo (2), or group—affects (3) streaming performance and whether any variables listed below will contribute to a song's success.
-Utilizing data from these top tracks, I categorize each song by streaming counts into ranks - top 10, 50, 100, 250, 500, 650, 817 to determine trends across different artist types.
-I will answer three questions, which are evaluated from the main question.
+Utilizing data from these top tracks, I categorize each song by streaming counts into ranks - top 10, 50, 100, 250, 500, 650, 817 to determine trends.

 **Question:**